llDev-Rootll/CanSat_2018_FSW/README.md

 *Fig 1 :  System Concept of Operations*

 ## Design
-The probe on which the flight software is designed to be implemented is shown below :
+The probe on which the flight software is designed to be implemented on is shown below.
+The design and development of the various other systems of the probe shall not be discussed here as it is beyond the scope of this repository.

 <img alt="3d_render" src="assets/3D_render.PNG" width="75%" />